marilyne-linkurious/documentation/content/admin/content/www/config.md

 The web server of Linkurious delivers the application to end users through HTTP/S.
-It is configured within the `server` configuration key within the configuration file ({{config}}):
+It is configured in the `server` configuration key within the configuration file ({{config}}):

 ## General

 Within the `server` key:

-- `listenPort` (default: `3000`): The port of the web server.
+- `listenPort` (default: `3000`): The port of the web server

 Some firewalls block network traffic ports other than `80` (HTTP).
 Since only `root` users can listen on ports lower than 1024,